LazyDuchess/OpenTS2/README.md

 OpenTS2 is an Open-Source Reimplementation of The Sims 2, using the Unity game engine.
 Also aims to provide a number of modular libraries for working with TS2 formats in a C# environment.

 ## Progress
 Currently a basic main menu with a neighborhood chooser is implemented.
-Neighborhood info can be previewed and their names and descriptions edited and saved.
-Neighborhoods can't be entered yet.
+Neighborhood info can be previewed and a basic neighborhood view can be accessed.

 ## Acknowledgements
 * [InvertedTomato.CRC](https://github.com/invertedtomato/crc)